utkarshh-singh/pquip-group-site/README.md

 # PQuIP Group

-A simple, fast GitHub Pages website for a research group.
+A simple, fast GitHub Pages website for our research group.

 ## Quick Start (GitHub Web UI)
 1. Create a **new public repository** on GitHub (e.g., `pquip-group-site`).